victorliu-sq/PaperWriting/BambooSMP.md

 ## Adaptive Execution Policy

 While PRMatrix excels at minimizing data movements and BambooKernel effectively manages contention, both approaches exhibit limitations for certain workloads.
-The locality-aware sequential implementation struggles with workloads that benefit from parallel processing, whereas BambooKernel becomes costly in solo cases due to the unnecessary synchronization overhead and high latency inherent to GPU operations, as discussed in section {Challenges}.
+The locality-aware sequential implementation struggles with workloads that benefit from parallel processing, whereas BambooKernel becomes costly in solo cases due to the unnecessary synchronization overhead and high latency inherent to GPU operations.

 To overcome these workload-dependent limitations, we propose a parallel processing software framework called BambooSMP.
 This framework optimizes performance across diverse workloads through an adaptive execution policy that dynamically adjusts processing units in response to the varying levels of parallelism during the execution of SMP workloads.